scriptrdotio/howto/tutorials/endtoendapp1/README.md

 Scriptr.io's data store is not a relational database.
 Instead of saving data in table rows, you save them into *documents*, which are key/value pairs.

-To manipulate documents, you need to use the document API.
-To instruct your script to load an API, just use the **require** function as follows:
+To manipulate documents, you need to use the document API (or module).
+To instruct your script to load an API (module), just use the **require** function as follows:
 ```
 var document = require("document"); // add this line to the ingestion script
 ```